julienfdev/pico-i2c-device/README.md

 ## Features

-	•	Initialize I2C communication with configurable baud rate and GPIO pins.
+- Initialize I2C communication with configurable baud rate, interface and GPIO pins.
-	•	Perform read and write operations to interact with I2C devices.
+- Perform read and write operations to interact with I2C devices.
-	•	Supports flexible buffer sizes for I2C transactions.

 ## Installation